culibraries/folio/pulumi/README.md

 NAME          READY   STATUS    RESTARTS   AGE   IP             NODE                                         NOMINATED NODE   READINESS GATES folio-debug   1/1     Running   0          39m   10.0.221.166   ip-10-0-199-189.us-west-2.compute.internal   <none>           <none>
 ```

+## Working with the database
+This uses AWS RDS Aurora postgresql as the backend.
+Aurora gives us a robust way to backup and restore databases.
+It also makes it painless to switch between compatible backend and frontend systems, either when restoring a backup or standing up a new cluster.

+The thing to know about RDS database clusters is that restoring a backup always creates a new cluster.
+In other words, you can't restore a given cluster _into_ an existing cluster.
+This is a good thing, however it means we have had to put some thought into how to seamlessly switch between different clusters.
+This is accomplished by binding database connections not to the cluster endpoints directly, but rather binding connections to a `ClusterEndpoint` resource which provides an unchanging DNS entry that then maps to the underlying database instance, as represented by its cluster identifier.

+### Considerations for standing up a new stack
+When standing up a new stack from scratch, a completely new database cluster must be created as part of that stack creation.
+This is the default behavior.
+The reason for this is that database clusters must share the VPC and other infrastructure with the main application cluster.
+Once the new stack has been created however, the database cluster created with the stack can be swapped out with another database cluster.
+When this is done the stack will detect it, and remove the old cluster, optionally creating a snapshot before deleting.
+When a different database is swapped out, the stack is aware of it, but no longer maintains its state and it is up to you to manage it through the console.

+### Considerations for restoring or switching between database clusters
+You can swap out the underlying database cluster anytime you want so long as it is compatible with the application (it is the same flower release).
+Situations when you might want to do this:
+* Restoring a backup from a point-in-time snapshot in a production environment
+* Giving a new test cluster a backend that is based on (but completely independent of) a production system snapshot

+To perform the swap do the following steps:
+1. Clone or create a snapshot of an existing cluster, taking care to create that new cluster inside the target stack's VPC, subnet group and security group.
+This can be done easily from the AWS RDS console.
+Without this, the application code won't be able to access it.
+These variables are exported in the stack state and can easily be seen by doing for example `stack output folioSecurityGroupId` for the security group.
+2. Once the snapshot or clone is created and available, set the the `db-cluster-identifier` in the stack's pulumi config to the identifier of the new cluster you just created and run `pulumi up`.
+When this configuration value is present during the update, the stack will delete the cluster if it manages it, optionally creating a snapshot before it does.

+Depending on the database you're swapping out, you may also need to reset some items in the stack config for the db's username and password.
+These will cascade to the db connection secret when you run `pulumi up`.
+Finally, you may need to restart your pods for the environment to pick up your changes.
+There is a convenience script called `restart-deployments.sh` for this.

 ## Debugging